hugopascual/Genesis/debian_desktop/debian_desktop.md

 nvidia-detect
 ```
 This last command will detect the GPU on your computer and suggest the package
 to install.
 Install the reccomended one.
+Probably a warning will appear
+mentioning that the new drivers have a conflict with the ones installed and a
+reboot should fix the problem.
+Just accept it.
 ```
-sudo apt install nvidia-driver linux-image-amd64
+sudo apt install nvidia-driver
 ```
 Now reboot the system
 ```